eduvpn/documentation/LDAP.md

     // other LDAP configuration options...
     // ...

-    'tlsCert' => '/etc/ssl/certs/my-ldap-client.crt',
+    'tlsCert' => '/etc/vpn-user-portal/ldap/ldap-client.crt',
-    'tlsKey' => '/etc/ssl/private/my-ldap-client.key',
+    'tlsKey' => '/etc/vpn-user-portal/ldap/ldap-client.key',
 ],
 ```

-**NOTE**: you MUST make sure the web server, e.g. the user/group `www-data` on
+It is the easiest to create a directory `/etc/vpn-user-portal/ldap` and put the
-Debian / Ubuntu and `apache` on Fedora / EL can read the certificate and key
+certificate and key certificate in there.
+Make sure the certificate and key
-files.
+file have group readable, e.g. `0640` permissions.

 You **MUST** restart `php-fpm` to pick up the changes.
 On Fedora / EL: